Reading Time: 9 minutes

-Lifting iron has been a part of my life since the age of 14.
+Lifting weights has been a part of my life since my teenage years.

-Here are the top 10 benefits of lifting weights:
+The top 10 benefits of lifting weights are:

 1) You Will Build Mental Toughness